AfshinMoatari/Energycom/THOUGHTS.md

 - **Skipped Values:**
   Skipped values are counted when a reading's `RawJson` cannot be parsed to extract a valid numeric value.

+- **Corrupted/Hexadecimal Data Handling:**
+  The corrupted data for the `Value` field appears to be intentional: the `TimedHostedService.DoWork()` method in the Ingestion project populates the database every 5 seconds, and if `CanHaveUnparsedReadings` and `applyEffect` are true, the decimal value is converted to a 32-character hexadecimal string.
+I also noticed that many values are missing quotes (invalid JSON for a string), which prevents JSON parsing to decimal.
+To address this, I implemented a Regex fix to add missing quotes around such values.
+If the value is a 32-character hex string, it is converted to a byte array, then to four `int`s, then to a `decimal`, and finally to a `double`.
+If the string is a number, it will attempt to parse it directly.
+These improvements significantly reduce the risk of skipped values due to parsing errors.